-- 1. Catch data are updated. - 2.
-Length data from the 2009, 2010 and preliminary 2011 GOA fisheries are presented. - 3.
-Age data from the 2009 GOA bottom trawl survey are presented. - 4.
-Biomass estimates from the 2011 GOA bottom trawl survey are presented. - 5.
-Length frequency data from the 2011 GOA bottom trawl survey are presented.
+- 1. Catch data are updated through October 24, 2015. - 2.
+Age data from the 2013 GOA fisheries are presented. - 3.
+Biomass estimates from the 2015 GOA bottom trawl survey are presented. - 4.
+Length frequency data from the 2013 and 2015 GOA bottom trawl surveys are presented. - 5.
+Age data from the 2013 GOA bottom trawl survey are presented.

-Changes in the Assessment Methodology
+Summary of Changes in the Assessment Methodology

 There are no changes to the assessment methodology.
 Gulf of Alaska Atka mackerel have been managed under Tier 6 specifications since 1996 due to lack of reliable estimates of current biomass.
 In the 2007 assessment, Tier 5 calculations of ABC and OFL (based on 2007 survey biomass estimates) were presented for consideration.
 The Plan Team, SSC, and Council agreed with the authors that there is no reliable estimate of Atka mackerel biomass and recommended continuing management under Tier 6.
-This year, we again present Tier 6 recommendations, but do not present Tier 5 calculations of ABC and OFL given the large variances associated with the 2011 survey biomass estimates which are essentially based on two significant hauls encountered in the western Gulf of Alaska.
+This year, we again present Tier 6 recommendations, and do not present Tier 5 calculations of ABC and OFL given the large variance associated with the 2015 survey biomass estimates which is essentially based on one significant haul encountered in the western Gulf of Alaska.